hiowenluke/booms/README.md

 ## Passing callback function

-Booms can passes not only data, but also callback functions to the server, that's awesome.
+Booms can passes not only data, but also callback functions to the server.

 ### 1\.
 In server